Upstarts/editor.js-kit-ios/README.md

 A non-official iOS Framework for [Editor.js](https://editorjs.io) - block styled editor.
 It's purpose to make easy use of rendering and parsing of blocks.

+Converts clean json blocks data like [this](Example/EditorJSKit/EditorJSMock.json) 👈 Into native views like that 👇

 <p align="center">
   <img src="screenshot.png" width=500 />
 </p>